 Below you can find an interactive map locating the outdoor learning providers around Devon.
 If you’d like to add your own organisation to the map, please email Ben Totterdell for further information.

-Dartmoor National Park, (Orlando Rutter) The National Park can assist you in using Dartmoor for formal and informal educational purposes.
+Dartmoor National Park – The National Park can assist you in using Dartmoor for formal and informal educational purposes.
 They can directly supervise or provide advice and information on topics such as natural and cultural heritage, land use and the work of the authority.

 Field Studies Council, (Andy Pratt) – an environmental education charity dedicated solely to providing informative and enjoyable opportunities for people to discover, explore, be inspired by, and understand the natural environment.

-Jurassic Coast World Heritage Site, (Anjana Ford) Our teaching and learning programme is focused on creating innovative classroom resources, delivering high quality Teacher CPD and being a strategic leader for outstanding and creative Earth Science education.
+Jurassic Coast World Heritage Site, (Anjana Ford) – teaching and learning programmes focused on creating innovative classroom resources, delivering high quality Teacher CPD and being a strategic leader for outstanding and creative Earth Science education.

-North Devon Biosphere Reserve, Our learning programme focuses on creating innovative, cross curricular classroom and outdoor resources using the local landscapes, wildlife, culture and communities as inspiration for our active learners.
+North Devon Biosphere Reserve – learning programmes focused on creating innovative, cross curricular classroom and outdoor resources using the local landscapes, wildlife, culture and communities as inspiration for our active learners.